xamarin/mono-sdks/README.md

 - Make the bcl build use the same setup as the android targets
 - Add cross-compiler targets for Android

+### XTC specifics

+Most Android devices are crap for testing, so we hand pick those that produce reliable and useful results.

+Here's the device set to pick in general:

+arm32: HTC One
+aarch64: Google Pixel
+x86_32: Acer Iconia A1-830

 ## iOS

 Everything